Dynamic composition

 ## Template-Only Composition

-Sometimes you just need to render dynamic HTML without a full component.
-Template-only composition is perfect for this:
+Sometimes you need to render dynamic HTML without a full component.
+Template-only composition covers that case:

 ### Basic Template Composition